Velebit: Regions

-A further category of even more careful nature preservation exists within Sjeverni Velebit, the special reservation Hajdučki i Rožanski Kukovi, under the highest nature protection available in Croatia.
+A further category of nature preservation exists within Sjeverni Velebit, the special reservation Hajdučki i Rožanski Kukovi, under the highest nature protection available in Croatia.
 Officially no human activity is allowed there (except research).
 These are the mostly still unexplored and wild places and probably will stay that way in the future.

 A pathway called Premužićeva staza (Premužić's pathway) leads through the northern and middle parts of Velebit.
 This pathway was built between 1930 and 1933 and it connects northern and southern Velebit.
 Its length is 57 km.
 Many parts of Velebit would not be reachable without it.
 The Velebit mountains are transversed by the A1 through the Sveti Rok Tunnel.